swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 {% video url="/videos/cardupdatr-sso-animation.mp4" /%}

-Ad mentioned above, leveraging an [SSO Microservice](/integrations/sso-microservice) to collect card and billing address data creates a much better experience for your cardholders.
+As mentioned above, leveraging an [SSO Microservice](/integrations/sso-microservice) to collect card and billing address data creates a much better experience for your cardholders.

 When running SSO, the cardholder credentials (grant and card id) can be generated and passed into the CardUpdatr component using any of the above techniques.